media-admin/sowo/cms/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==
+= 1.1.9 =
+* to add gear button for the preload feature
+* to remove image urls for sitemap preload
+* to fix PHP Deprecated: Required parameter in preload.php on line 576
+* <strong>[FEATURE]</strong> Moving the menu item under the settings menu [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/how-to-move-the-menu-item-under-the-setting-menu/">Details</a>]
+* to fix Warning: Undefined array key "action" in wpFastestCache.php on line 378 and 395

 = 1.1.8 =
 * [FEATURE] to add Sitemap option for the preload feature [<a target="_blank" href="https://www.wpfastestcache.com/features/preload-settings/#methods">Details</a>]